-The consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through other comprehensive income ("FVOCI") and financial assets at fair value through profit or loss ("FVPL").
+The consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through profit or loss ("FVPL").

-The preparation of consolidated financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
+The preparation of consolidated financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 4.